knir44/painter-C-/README.md

 ## Key Learnings
 By developing this project, i have gained experience in the following areas:

-Class Hierarchy and Inheritance:Clear class hierarchy and inheritance relationships provide a structured codebase, enhancing code reuse and maintainability.
+#### Class Hierarchy and Inheritance:
+Clear class hierarchy and inheritance relationships provide a structured codebase, enhancing code reuse and maintainability.

-Graphical User Interface (GUI) Design:Developed proficiency in creating visually appealing and interactive user interfaces using Windows Forms
+#### Graphical User Interface (GUI) Design:
+Developed proficiency in creating visually appealing and interactive user interfaces using Windows Forms.

+#### Event-Driven Programming:
-Event-Driven Programming:Learned the principles of event-driven programming, where user actions or system events trigger specific responses within the application.
+Learned the principles of event-driven programming, where user actions or system events trigger specific responses within the application.

+#### Code Organization:
-Code Organization:The organization of classes into a logical hierarchy and the use of inheritance contribute to a well-structured codebase.
+The organization of classes into a logical hierarchy and the use of inheritance contribute to a well-structured codebase.